Models

 UUIDField

-One must define a primary key by setting a pk parameter to True.
+One must define a primary key by setting a primary_key parameter to True.
 If you don’t define a primary key, we will create a primary key of type IntField with name of id for you.

 Note